CoinFabrik/web3-grant/detectors/README.md

 find them using this technique.

 ### 3. Reentrancy
-We based our analysis for set-contract-storage detection on the [vulnerability example associated to this issue](../vulnerabilities/examples/reentrancy/).
+We based our analysis for reentancy detection on the [vulnerability example associated to this issue](../vulnerabilities/examples/reentrancy/).

-For this vulnerability, we were able to produce successfull detectors using [Dylint](./dylint/smart-contract-linters/reentrancy/) we detail the implementation below.
+For this vulnerability, we were able to produce successfull detectors using [Dylint](./dylint/smart-contract-linters/reentrancy/), we detail the implementation below.

 #### Dylint
 __Description__: